MileHacker Logo

 Accessible attractions and transportation

 Major, recently developed attractions (like parts of the Wenchang Spacecraft Launch Site visitor center) and modern hotels often provide ramps, elevators, and accessible restrooms.
-High-speed train terminals and trains are generally accessible, with ramps and dedicated spaces.
+High-speed train terminals and rail services are generally accessible, with ramps and dedicated spaces.
 Historical sites and local buses often lack comprehensive accessibility features.

 Accessible Venues